Checklist for Drafting a Comprehensive Will in Singapore

 - Items: Furniture, antiques and jewellery

-- Relevant arrangements: Life assurance or endowment insurance policies or other arrangements about what will happen to your property upon your death.
+- Relevant arrangements: Life insurance policies, your business or other arrangements on what will happen to your property upon your death.

 In a joint tenancy, co-owners are “individually entitled to the whole property”, meaning that each co-owner owns 100% of the property.
 Conversely, owners of a tenancy in common hold distinct shares in the property, although the land is not divided physically.